 The Weeroona College Bendigo Wellbeing team are committed to supporting students and families in developing physical social and emotional health.

-Our team consists of two social workers, a school nurse and college chaplain who provide individual support to our students through their learning communities.
+Our team consists of three social workers, speech therapist, Psychologist Pediatrician, school nurse and a college chaplain who provide individual support to our students through their learning communities.

 The team collaborates with local agencies to provide school based support programs.